nikunj1222/Python_IEC61850/README.md

 The idea of this lib is to create some python code for IEC61850 implemenatation.

-Following files were built from mzAutomation library :
+Following files were built from mzAutomation library for Windows :

 _iec61850.exp
 _iec61850.lib